StevenBerdak/ConsoleRunner/README.md

         ConsoleRunner.start();
 ```

-Console arguments are added in the following format:
+Console commands are read in the following format:

 ```
 <command> -<flag1> -<flag2> -<etc...>